daveythacher/LED_Matrix_RP2040/Hardware/README.md

 There is no reverse polarity protection.
 If wired incorrectly damage to components can occur.

-Do not plug into Ethernet switches.
-It is not known/believed to cause issues, but this is not supported or recommended.
+Do not plug into Ethernet switches or other Ethernet hardware, this is not supported or allowed.
+RS-485 plus power is passed over Ethernet.